hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 ## Active/Active

-This operational mode requires additional external services, and in turn, provides a higher level of availability and failover as well as horizontal scaling.
-The requirements and instructions are outlined on the [Terraform Enterprise Active/Active page](../../install/active-active.html).
+The Active/Active mode provides a higher level of availability and failover as well as horizontal scaling.
+It requires additional external services, and all of the requirements and instructions are available on the [Terraform Enterprise Active/Active page](../../install/active-active.html).

-Active/Active on VMWare has been tested internally on ESX version 7.0.1 and vCenter Server Appliance version 7.0.2.00200.
+We have tested Active/Active on VMWare internally on ESX version 7.0.1 and vCenter Server Appliance version 7.0.2.00200.

-[comment]: # (An example terraform configuration is available [on a website somewhere tbd](link))
+We recommend a setup with the following:

+- A load balancer to route traffic to both Terraform Enterprise virtual machines.
+- Both virtual machines located in the same physical datacenter and on the same network.
+High amounts of network latency between the Terraform Enterprise virtual machines and the external services may result in plan and apply slowness and errors.
+- High-speed disks, as they are are [critical for good performance](../../system-overview/capacity.html).
+- Both Terraform Enterprise virtual machines have access to an external Redis server, a PostgreSQL database, and an S3-compatible blob storage bucket.
+Terraform Enterprise will use an internal Vault server by default.
+Optionally, you can configure Terraform Enterprise to utilize an [existing Vault cluster](../vault.html).

 An example of a recommended setup: